In my experience, the best real estate deals don't take a lot of haggling, slick salesmanship, or psychological manipulation to get an offer accepted.

 (Note: Several sections of this correspondence will be blurred out for privacy)

-Luckily, my buying website is set up through REI Conversion which has the automated offers plugin working for me around-the-clock.
+Luckily, my buying website is set up through Pebble, which has an automated offers plugin that works for me around-the-clock.

 Shortly after this submission came through, my website sent him an offer that was much lower than his suggested $80,000 market value.